Robert-van-Engelen/Forth850/README.md

 ### :NONAME
 _-- xt_
 colon definition without name;
-leaves execution token of definition
+leaves execution token of definition to be used or saved

 ### C"
 _"ccc<quote>" -- ; -- c-addr_